Acer Laptop RepairTeardown

 Acer Swift 5 SF514-52 Disassembly and M.2 SSD upgrade options

-Recently, the Acer Swift 5 SF514-52 is a 14-inch ultrathin portable laptop which has received much popularity in the market.
+Recently, the Acer Swift 5 SF514-52 is a 14-inch ultrathin portable laptop that has received much popularity in the market.
 The laptop weighs 970g, and its thickness is only 14.9mm.
 Besides, it is powered by Intel’s eighth-generation Core i5-8250U processor and comes with 8GB of RAM coupled with 256GB SSD.
 The laptop has an excellent appearance and high specification.
 How about its internal design?
 Today, let’s start the disassembly of the Acer Swift 5 SF514-52 to see its internal structure.

 Acer Swift SF514-52